t-anderson21/blog/_posts/2024-03-07-data-curation.md

 /assets/img/civpart_line.png

 #### Conclusion
 It is important to remember numbers represent real lives and their impact is crucial in understanding the significance of economic indicators and statistics.
 While numbers themselves may seem abstract, they are deeply intertwined with real-life experiences and have tangible impacts on individuals, communities, and societies.
 Economic indicators provide insights into the health and performance of an economy.
 Behind these numbers lie stories of individuals seeking employment, families struggling to make ends meet, businesses striving to thrive, and policymakers making decisions that shape the lives of millions.
 For instance, a rise in the unemployment rate signifies job losses, financial strain, and uncertainty for individuals and families.
-It can lead to challenges in meeting basic needs, increased stress levels, and disruptions in communities.
-As part of the class, I had to watch the most recent annoucement from the Federal Reserve so I'm trying to pay more attention to what's happening with the US economy.
-It'll be interesting to see shifts as a result of the upcoming election and the likely politiking.
+As part of the class, I had to watch the most recent annoucement from the Federal Reserve so I'm trying to pay more attention to what's happening to the US economy.
+It'll be interesting to see shifts as a result of the upcoming election and accompanying politiking.

-My challenge to the reader: try to access one economic indicator of choice, and analyze one recent trend,.
+My challenge to the reader: try to access one economic indicator of choice, and analyze one recent trend which you've heard about on the news.

+Thanks for reading!

 #### Sources
 [Project folder](https://github.com/t-anderson21/blog-project/tree/main)